-A segmentation of YOUR audience is not the same as a segmentation of the population like Audience Spectrum (though you can use it and tools like it to understand your segments).
+A segmentation of YOUR audience is not the same as a segmentation of the population like Audience Spectrum (though you can use it and tools like it to understand your own audience segments).
 It is important you start with the different groups you want to engage with and build up a picture of their characteristics, needs and value.
 Here's an example of a simple segmentation:

-- Regular (3+ per year) audiences
+- Regular (3+ bookings per year)

-with interest mainly in classic work,
+audiences with interest mainly

+in classic work, 55+, tend to

-55+, tend to be Audience Spectrum
+be Audience Spectrum group

-group Dormitory Dependables,
+Dormitory Dependables, travel by

-travel by car across county
+car across county.

-- Infrequent attenders for large-scale events, travel time 45mins+
+- Infrequent attenders for large-scale events, travel time 45mins+.

-- Infrequent attenders at music and new media event, under 40s
+- Infrequent attenders at music and new media events, under 40s.

-- East XX, attending as part of locally targeted partnership projects and programmes
+- East XX, attending as part of locally targeted partnership projects and programmes.

-- Independent tourists, vising local attraction - Regular families (2+) interested in participatory activities, within five miles, tend to be Audience Spectrum group Trips & Treats - Regular audiences with eclectic tastes including contemporary, knowledgeable about us and artists, mixed ages, tend to be all highly engaged Audience Spectrum groups
+- Independent tourists, vising local attraction. - Regular families (2+ bookings per year) interested in participatory activities, within five miles, tend to be Audience Spectrum group Trips & Treats. - Regular audiences with eclectic tastes including contemporary, knowledgeable about us and artists, mixed ages, tend to be all highly engaged Audience Spectrum groups.

-This venue has objectives for each segment, plans its programming and income targets each season with these groups in mind, has developed its public spaces to serve some of them better, and over time has built up knowledge of their behaviours and preferences.
-It sometimes split them into smaller groups.
+This example venue has objectives for each segment, plans its programming and income targets each season with these groups in mind, has developed its public spaces to serve some of them better and, over time, has built up knowledge of their behaviours and preferences.
+It sometimes splits them into smaller groups.
 Get some more segmentation advice here.